Accessibility at Auvik

 – The accommodation plan will also include an emergency response/evacuation plan if required by the employee.

-Completed/ OngoingJanuary 2016Human Resources/ Managers
+Completed/ OngoingJanuary 2016Human Resources/

 Recruitment, Assessment and Selection

 Notify employees and the public about the availability of accommodation for applicants with disabilities.Auvik has an accessibility statement posted on our job postings notifying applicants that reasonable accommodations will be made upon request.
-Successful applicants are informed of the availability of accommodations upon initial contact from the Talent Acquisition Specialist.CompletedJanuary 2016Human Resources
+Successful applicants are informed of the availability of accommodations upon initial contact from the Talent Acquisition team.CompletedJanuary 2016Human Resources

 During the recruitment process, notify applicants selected to participate in our selection and assessment processes that accommodations are available upon request.When scheduling interviews, Auvik includes a statement in all email confirmations indicating to the applicant that accommodations are available.CompletedJanuary 2016Human Resources

-Should a job applicant request accommodation, consult with the candidate and make adjustments to best suit his/ her needs without undue hardship to the company.Any accommodation request pertaining to the company’s selection and assessment methods that can’t be met with alternate formats is forwarded to Human Resources or the Talent Acquisition Specialist who will work with the individual to develop an acceptable alternative.OngoingJanuary 2016Human Resources
+Should a job applicant request accommodation, consult with the candidate and make adjustments to best suit his/ her needs without undue hardship to the company.Any accommodation request pertaining to the company’s selection and assessment methods that can’t be met with alternate formats is forwarded to Human Resources or the Talent Acquisition team member who will work with the individual to develop an acceptable alternative.OngoingJanuary 2016Human Resources

 Notify successful applicants of the company’s policies for accommodating employees with disabilities.Our AODA policy and instructions on how to request an accommodation are provided to all new hires as part of their pre-boarding.
 Alternative formats of the policy are made available upon request.CompletedJanuary 2016Human Resources